Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Criteria for choosing ISO 14001 software

 Software selection must be based on objective parameters that assess its real ability to sustain a robust, auditable EMS.
-The following criteria are essential to determine whether a tool is suitable for ISO 14001:

-ISO 14001-compliant software must assess the full water cycle within the organization, including direct process consumption, indirect supplier-related consumption, evaporation in thermal stages, environmental returns, internal recirculation, and use efficiency.
-The tool must also model future water restrictions, climate impacts, and basin vulnerability.
+2. Ability to measure water footprint and basin risk: software suitable for ISO 14001 must assess the full water cycle within the organisation, including direct process consumption, indirect supplier-related consumption, evaporation in thermal stages, returns to the environment, internal recirculation and the efficiency of each use.
+It is therefore essential that the tool can model future water restrictions, climate impacts and basin vulnerability.

-Technically sound software can still fail if teams do not use it.
-Usability is strategic: guided workflows, clear dashboards, and structures aligned with real sustainability, operations, and environmental teams are critical.
+5. Usability and internal adoption: environmental software can be technically impeccable yet fail if the team does not use it.
+Usability is therefore a strategic criterion: the tool must be intuitive, with guided workflows, clear dashboards and structures aligned with the way sustainability, operations and environmental teams actually work.

 Which is the best software for ISO 14001?